How do scholarships from the Scholarship Foundation of Santa Barbara work?

 I haven’t done my taxes.
 How should I fill out the Family Financial Statement?

 Please use your best estimates in order to complete the Family Financial Statement task.
 You will be required to confirm your information by filing and submitting the FAFSA at a later date.
-An associated task will appear on the applicant’s online Scholarship Foundation homepage after the student’s initial application has been submitted.
+An associated task will appear on the applicant’s online Fluid Review homepage after the student’s initial application has been submitted.

 My college isn’t listed in the dropdown menu.
 How can I proceed?